Skip to main content

 “I've always loved maps and been drawn to exploring the world through maps,” Smith said in a June 14 interview at his home studio.

-During his time at the agency, Smith said he transitioned from more traditional analytical mapmaking to an artistic mode that combined graphic design, cartography and illustration.
-Then, seven years ago, Smith reached out to Niehues after reading an article about his work on the Big Sky Resort winter trail map.
+During his time at the agency, Smith said he transitioned from more traditional analytical mapmaking to an artistic mode that combined graphic design, cartography, and illustration.
+Seven years ago, Smith reached out to Niehues after reading an article about his work on the Big Sky Resort winter trail map.

 “I wanted to get back to painting,” Smith said, “I was tired of staring at a computer.”